amplitude/amplitude-docs/content/collections/workflow/add-variants.md

 Manually enter the percentage of your audience that should be eligible for bucketing into the experiment.
 If you roll your experiment out to less than 100% of your users, the balance will see your default product experience, and will not be included in any experiment calculations.

 Note that Amplitude Experiment evaluates for users included in rule-based user segments before those not covered by a user segment.
-However, it evaluates for any [individual user or device IDs](https://help.amplitude.com/hc/en-us/articles/360061687131#qa-before-rollout) prior to both.
-For more information, see [this article](https://www.docs.developers.amplitude.com/experiment/general/evaluation/implementation/).
+However, it evaluates for any individual user or device IDs prior to both.

 Next, it's time to [finalize your experiment's statistical settings](/docs/experiment/workflow/finalize-statistical-preferences).